Road Travel America

 Nearby things to see include Loretto Chapel, the New Mexico State Capitol building, and the New Mexico Museum of Art.

-Storefronts along East Palace Avenue, Santa Fe, New MexicoStorefronts along East Palace Avenue, Santa Fe, New Mexico
+Storefronts along East Palace Avenue, Santa Fe, New MexicoStorefronts along East Palace Avenue, Santa Fe

 A popular stop for residents and visitors alike is the Santa Fe Opera, just north of the city.
 Be sure to also explore the artistic Canyon Road, the Midtown Innovation District, the vibrant Southside and the hip Railyard-Guadalupe district.